 Look at the example below of a small ad group focused on closely related keywords:

-c.
-Experimenting different ad versions: it is essential to create different ad variations during the ad set up.
+- Experimenting different ad versions: it is essential to create different ad variations during the ad set up.
 The variations reveal the best approach for your ad placements as well as conversion tracking.
-When you want to view the conversions, click on the tab “tools and analysis” and then go to “conversions” tab on the Google AdWords dashboard.
+When you want to view the conversions, click on the tab “tools and analysis” and then go to “conversions” tab on the Google Ads dashboard.

 #5 Integration of negative keywords